 If the price does go in your direction, then you can make a profit of $1000 on this trade.
 But if the price goes against you by let’s say 100 pips, then you would lose $1000, which is 10% of your capital.
 If you had used 1:30 leverage, then the losses would have been $3000, which is 30% of your capital on a single trade.

 Hence, you must remember that trading with excessive leverage can cause big losses.

 The use of leverage should be done responsibly as it amplifies both gains and losses.
-You should find out if your broker offers negative balance protection so as to stop your account from going into negative.
+You should find out if your broker offers negative balance protection so as to stop your account from going negative.

-You can also use Stop Loss orders to automatically exit a position if the loss exceeds are a certain level.
+You can also use Stop Loss orders to automatically exit a position if the loss exceeds a certain level.
 Stop-loss orders are automated instructions a trader gives the broker to exit his trading position once the price goes below a predetermined amount.
 Stop-loss orders could be used to manage risk.